archywillhe/Template-Butler/README.md

 #Fermions

-A Meteor pacakge for writing reusable cilent-side codes for Templates.
+A package for writing reusable client-side JS on Meteor.

 #QuickStart
 Add it to your Meteor project